Exam Pattern of IELTS

 Academic and General Training Versions

 - The Academic version of the exam is predominantly for academic purposes.
 Many universities across the world require that you take the Academic version to seek admission to their graduate and post-graduate programs.
-Many professional training programs also accept the Academic IELTS scores.
+Many professional training programs also accept the Academic version scores.

 - The General Training version of the exam is for those who wish to work or live abroad.
 This version of the exam is also accepted by many schools for their undergraduate/secondary school level programs.
-Many countries like Canada require that aspiring migrants have a particular score in this version of IELTS.
+Many countries like Canada require that aspiring migrants have a particular score in this version of the test.

 The IELTS Sections